aentum/exercise-countdown/README.md

-# Exercize Countdown
+# Exercise Countdown
 > A Bruce Project

+# Purpose
-> A small exercize to practice javaScript and CSS
+> A small exercise to practice javaScript and CSS

 # What does it do?
   1. Clicking the screen will start a countdown from 10.
 Box disappears when it reaches 0.